 Angus & Kim Deans operate Heart & Soil consulting.
 Transforming lifes, relationships & landscapes through personal & business coaching, regenerative agriculture and subtle energy.
 We work at the heart of the issue on a wholistic level with motivated and curious clients and use a unique blend of skills and experiences collected from 30+ years of working in agriculture, coaching and personal development.

-Angus & Kim have been implementing regenerative agricultural practices for over 15 years and are passionate about empowering farmers to improve their businesses and lives through improving soil health.
+Angus & Kim have been implementing what is now known as regenerative agricultural practices for over 15 years and are passionate about empowering farmers to improve their businesses and lives through improving soil health.

 Kim has 30 years of experience in agriculture in farm management, dryland and irrigated crop production, livestock production, farm business and financial management and is an experienced coach, trainer and facilitator.
 Kim draws on training and personal experiences in regenerative agriculture, holistic management, permaculture, farm business management and self-development.